 Course Delivery Format

-Students meet in Schewel Hall, Room 109, for coursework delivered through videoconferencing from multiple locations.
+Students meet in the former Graduate Studies Building, lower level, for coursework delivered through videoconferencing from multiple locations.
 The instructor will be either onsite or at a consortium member site.
 A Lynchburg College instructor will teach one or two of the six courses offered throughout the consortium.